ritisha27/Machine-Learning-Course/README.md

 # Machine-Learning-Course
-This repository contains all the Assignments completed as a course-work for Machine Learning, CSE-543 (PG) Monsoon 2022.
+This repository contains all the Assignments completed as a coursework for Machine Learning, CSE-543 (PG) Monsoon 2022.
+There was in total 4 Assignments.